 UK Property Investment Pros & Cons

-2018 has seen US investors flocking to the United Kingdom in their droves to add UK property to their portfolios, as well as continued high levels of investment from Asia, with over £26.9bn of investment coming from overseas to the UK so far in 2018 (as of September 2018).
+2020 has seen US investors flocking to the United Kingdom in their droves to add UK property to their portfolios, as well as continued high levels of investment from Asia.
 So, what are the pros and cons of UK property investment for our investors who reside in the UK?
 The UK for most people is the ideal place for investments.
 Below are the pros and the cons of investing in the UK.

 The Capital City & Beyond

 London normally takes the limelight when it comes to the United Kingdom.
 In fact, 90% of Asian investors choose property in London.
 This international appeal has seen prices continue to rise in the capital and beyond.
 In the next couple of years, properties are expected to rise by about 56%.
 London is expected to bring that average down.
 Over the past year, prices of houses in the Midlands have risen by an all-time high.
 The properties that are in the North East have appreciated by as much as £10,000 since September 2016.
 The cities found to the North such as Sheffield, Liverpool and Manchester have been producing very high yields in the recent past.
 Other lucrative cities to consider are Salford where the yield inclusive of rental and capital appreciation has been at a record high of 32.3%, and Leeds.
 In the UK, the property market is gaining some form of balance because investors are now looking for the best yields all over the country.
 Other factors that investors are looking into are the market entry points as well as house price growth and this has led to spreading of investment to other cities.
 However, Oxford and London still remain the most expensive cities in the UK to live.